Page header

 • t-shirt-icon-for-one-size-fits-all One-size-fits-all CANNOT be your solution.

-Because expenses among employees will vary, the car allowance amount should vary.
-It’s possible that a small company with a narrow range of employee expenses can get away with a standard allowance amount, but even then there will be disparities between expenses and reimbursement for some employees – and tax waste will still be a problem.
+Because car expenses among employees vary, the car allowance should vary.
+A small company with a narrow range of employee expenses may get away with a standard allowance amount, but even then there will be disparities between expenses and reimbursement for some employees – and tax waste will remain a problem.

-• Texas-map-icon-for-employee-territory-size Territory size MUST factor into the amount the employee receives.
+• Texas-map-icon-for-employee-territory-size Territory size MUST factor into the car allowance calculation.

 Mileage affects everything from fuel consumption and tire wear to maintenance and depreciation.
 Employees with larger territories drive more, and should be reimbursed more.
 Failing to incorporate mileage into the amount will result in low productivity from shortchanged employees.

-• gas-dispenser-icon-for-fuel-factor-in-car-allowance Geographically-based costs MUST affect the amount the employee receives.
+• gas-dispenser-icon-for-fuel-factor-in-car-allowance Geographically-based costs MUST affect the car allowance calculation.

 The costs of gas, insurance, taxes, registration/license, and maintenance are regionally-sensitive.
-It’s vital to calculate, given a reasonably-sized vehicle in a particular zip code, what each employee’s expenses should be and to incorporate that data into the amount the employee receives.
+It’s vital to calculate, given a reasonably-sized vehicle in a particular zip code, what each employee’s expenses should be.
+Incorporate that data into the allowance calculation.

 Different employees should receive different amounts and those amounts should be based on actual data.
 This is the only way to ensure equitable reimbursement and to prevent over-reimbursing and under-reimbursing.